loveencounterflow/dbay/README.md

-# DBay
+# 𓆤DBay

-## Under Construction
+DBay is built on [`better-sqlite3`](https://github.com/JoshuaWise/better-sqlite3), which is a NodeJS adapter for [SQLite](https://www.sqlite.org).
+It provides convenient access to in-process, on-file and in-memory relational databases. <!-- The mascot of DBay is the -->

-DBay is the successor to and a re-write of [icql-dba](https://github.com/loveencounterflow/icql-dba) which you'll probably want to use for the time being until this package reaches MVP.
+DBay is the successor to and a re-write of [ICQL-DBA](https://github.com/loveencounterflow/icql-dba).
+It is under development and nearing feature-parity with its predecessor while already providing some significant improvements in terms of ease of use and simplicity of implementation.

 ## Introduction